The TE range of Ferguson tractors was introduced in England in 1946, following 30 years of continuous development of the ‘Ferguson System’ from 1916.

 One diesel TEF20 example, TEF320709 known as Betsy, earned a place in the Guinness Book of Records in May 2003 when Terry Williams drove it 3,176 miles (5,111 km) around the coastline of Britain, gaining the record for the longest journey undertaken by tractor.
 Betsy was donated to the Friends of Ferguson Heritage group in 2004, and can be seen on display at the Yorkshire Museum of farming in York

 Acquired from a local elderly lady, ‘Maggie’ had lain forlorn and unused in her barn for some time, having been family owned for many years.
 Now treated to an engine re-build, a number of replacement parts and new tyres, it is fully road (and field) worthy and used by myself for local trips to deliver invoices & parts and collect the milk, etc., much to the amusement of both our customers and the local villagers.
+Maggie recently visited the Monks Eliegh Fete where I was delighted to give Children’s rides for a small donation, all to a good cause.

 Recent trips to ‘Drive-it-day’ at Kersey Mill and local hostelries for my evening meal serve as a bit of relaxation & recreation, all at a maximum speed of 15mph (with a following wind of course).